paty-oliveira/dbt-playground/layoffs_analysis/README.md

 # Analysis of Layoff in Tech industry

-## Goal
-The goal of this project is to start using Python models for data modeling.
-For that, I chose a trendy topic in the Tech industry - layoffs.

 ## Context
 Tech firms around the globe are fighting the economic slowdown.
 The slow consumer spending, higher interest rates by central banks and strong dollars overseas are hinting toward a possible recession and